We Got That Cool

-"We Got That Cool" is a song written by Hanna Jäger and co-recorded and produced by Belgian DJ Yves V featuring Dutch DJ/producer Afrojack and Swedish duo Icona Pop.
-The song interpolates Crystal Waters' 1991 hit "Gypsy Woman (She's Homeless)".
+"We Got That Cool" is a song written by Hanna Jäger and co-recorded and produced by Belgian DJ Yves V featuring Dutch DJ/producer Afrojack and Swedish synth-pop duo Icona Pop.
+The song interpolates Crystal Waters's 1991 hit "Gypsy Woman (She's Homeless)".
 In the United States, the single reached number four on Billboard's Dance/Mix Show Airplay chart in November 2019.
 It was also featured in the FIFA 21 video game soundtrack.